-The HOA has general liability coverage to protect itself.
 The separate D&O policy covers the actions of HOA board members.
 It could also cover inactions, such as failing to perform due diligence or neglecting to maintain shared spaces like playgrounds and clubhouses.

 The insurance also covers “breach of fiduciary duty,” such as misusing HOA funds.
 Such claims are fairly rare, however.
 Lawsuits are much more likely to be filed for issues like: